jeremymchacon/MultiEditR/README.txt

 To run this program locally please do the following:

-1) Download and install R (https://www.r-project.org/)
+1) Download and install R 4.3 (https://www.r-project.org/)
-2) Open the dependencies.R file and run the script.
-Please note any errors that may occur during running.
-3) Copy, paste, and run the following code chunk in your command line:

-library(sangerseqR)
-library(tidyverse)
-library(magrittr)
-library(plyr)
-library(gamlss)
-library(readr)
-library(shiny)
-library(plotly)
-library(shinythemes)
-library(berryFunctions)
+2) Install renv (install.packages("renv"))
+3) Use renv::restore() with the included renv.lock file to install depedencies

-3) Determine the directory of the MultiEditR app on your computer.
+4) Determine the directory of the MultiEditR app on your computer.
 It will look something like this:

 /Users/kluesner/Desktop/Research/EditR/multiEditR/program/working_branch/app